Provided by Dare County Emergency Management

 Strong beach erosion and road overwash will be a major concern along NC 12 from Kitty Hawk to Buxton.
 Some minor structural damage could occur; however, the most threatening aspect of the storm will be ocean overwash and potential loss of highway along NC 12 south of Oregon Inlet on Hatteras Island.

 All residents and visitors, especially those in oceanfront areas and places prone to soundside flooding, are advised to take precautions.
-Visitors are encouraged to contact their accommodations provider.
+Visitors are encouraged to monitor conditions and keep in contact with their accommodations provider.

-In preparation for the storm, all outdoor furnishings, trash cans, and any loose items should be properly secured.
+In preparation for the storm, all outdoor furnishings, trash cans, and any loose items should be properly secured in preparation for a long period of winds and rain that could exceed 30 hours.
 Review the contents of your emergency supplies kit to ensure you have adequate supplies in the event you are without power, water or transportation for more than 72 hours.